TailwindMechanics/neurocache-hub/docs/uiplan.md

 > Implementation
 - Understand the basic principles of responsive design.
 - Get familiar with media queries and how they work.
-You can test media queries in the browser's developer tools.
+- You can test media queries in the browser's developer tools.
 - Develop mobile-first:
 	- Start with a mobile layout, then scale up for larger screens.
 	- This approach ensures that your site performs well on smaller, resource-constrained devices.
-- Test your designs on various screen sizes using the browser's developer tools or using a tool like Sizzy.
+- Test your designs on various screen sizes using the browser's developer tools...
+Sizzy.
-- Introduce Storybook early in the process: it has a built-in tool to simulate different viewport sizes, which makes it easier to develop and test components for various screen sizes.
+- Introduce Storybook early in the process:
+	- It has a built-in tool to simulate different viewport sizes,
+	- Which makes it easier to develop and test components for various screen sizes.

 > Acceptance Criteria
 - You understand the basics of responsive design and how to use media queries.